Chapter 15 : Chapter Fifteen: Lost And Found

 Sirius felt his eyes widen at his godson's words, he and the rest of the adults hurried over to Harry and looked down at the locket, searching for any visible sign of dark magic.

-Harry obliged and gave it to him, the feeling of unease that had raced through him faded as soon as the locket wasn't touching his skin anymore.
+Harry obliged and gave it to him, the feeling of unease that had raced through him fade as soon as the locket wasn't touching his skin anymore.
 Sirius held it tightly in his hand, bringing the face of the locket close to his own as his eyes roamed over it.

 "Why do you think it's alive?"
 Sirius finally asked, looking at Harry with confusion.